-These are some of the larger stewardship projects we’ve worked on in the last few years:
+Here are a few of the larger stewardship projects we’ve worked on in the last few years:

-Dozens of volunteers pitched in with Land Trust staff to complete a major wetlands restoration project that removed a man-made pond and thicket of invasive plants and revegetated the area with native species.
+Dozens of volunteers pitched in with Land Trust staff to complete a major wetlands restoration project that removed a man-made pond and thicket of invasive species and revegetated the area with native trees and plants.

-The Land Trust teamed up with County Park staff to clear a scenic trail and install picnic tables, kiosks and a small footbridge.
+HLT teamed up with County Park staff to clear a scenic trail and install picnic tables and kiosks.
 Other stewardship activities include a plant survey, invasive species removal and planting blight-resistant chestnut trees.